 Sounds great, right?
 Not so fast.
 Unfortunately, if you file a claim with your insurance company to take advantage of the uninsured motorist coverage you’ve been paying for all these years, your insurance company will act as though it represents the uninsured motorist!
 Surprised?
 You shouldn’t be.
 The insurance company will always do everything it can to make sure that its own interests are looked out for first and foremost.
 Whether or not you are treated fairly after a serious auto accident with an uninsured motorist is not their problem.

 We advise Virginia drivers to do the following:

 - Your uninsured motorist coverage should be at least as high as your general liability insurance limits.
 In fact, we recommend that you purchase the maximum uninsured motorist coverage available.

 - Make sure your policy covers uninsured, underinsured, and hit-and-run drivers.

 - Be aware that saving money in the short term by declining coverage might end up hurting you in the long run if you’re involved in an accident that is not covered by your insurance policy.

 Defending yourself in an uninsured motorist accident case can be tricky, and often it is even more complicated than an auto accident with an insured motorist.
-If you or someone you love has been injured in an auto accident with an uninsured motorist or a hit and run driver, then you’ll want an experienced attorney on your side to fight for your rights.
-Don’t let yourself be bullied by your insurance company – contact Dulaney, Lauer & Thomas today and let us work with you for the compensation that you deserve.
+If you or someone you love has been injured in an auto accident with an uninsured motorist in Virginia, then you’ll want an experienced attorney on your side to fight for your rights.